cyber-soul-security/What-is-SoulEyez/README.md

 </div>

 ## 🔥 What is SoulEyez? <br>
-**SoulEyez is a next-generation CLI toolkit for pentesters, designed to bring enhanced visibility, automation, intelligence, and speed to offensive security engagements.** \n
+**SoulEyez is a next-generation CLI toolkit for pentesters, designed to bring enhanced visibility, automation, intelligence, and speed to offensive security engagements.**

 Built for _clarity_.
 Powered for _performance_.
 Crafted with _soul_.

 This repo contains concept documentation, architecture foundations, and early components as we move toward our first **alpha release.**